Our Work

 Maintaining good bat habitat goes beyond ensuring roost sites in buildings are protected wherever possible.
 Many bat species, including the little brown myotis, will use natural roosts such as spaces under loose bark; cavities and crevices of standing dead trees or older live trees; cracks and crevices of cliffs, rock bands, and boulders; or erosion cavities of rock or solidified mud.

 But in addition to adequate roosting sites, bats rely on accessible drinking water and sufficient insects for food.
-Bats drink by dipping their bottom jaw in water while flying, thus ideal drinking sites will be open, calm waterbodies that are free from thick vegetation or other flight obstacles and that are close to their summer roosts (e.g., less than two kilometres away for female little brown bats).
+Bats drink by dipping their bottom jaw in water while flying, thus ideal drinking sites will be open, calm waterbodies that are free from thick vegetation or other flight obstacles and that are close to their summer roosts (e.g., less than two kilometers away for female little brown bats).
 These waterbodies, as well as streams or rivers, often support the insect populations important to foraging bats.
 Landowners who implement best practices to maintain healthy riparian areas, avoid drainage of wetlands or seasonal wet areas, and preserve known/potential natural and man-made roost sites will be protecting habitat for little brown bats as well as several other at-risk insectivorous species.

 Beneficial Management Practices